lbdroid/FFMpeg-DashCam/README.md

 1) Some android device running in your car.
 Like a chinese car radio, a tablet, or your cell phone.
 2) A Raspberry Pi Zero W, or a Pi 3B.
 May also work with ANY other RPi, if you plug in a wifi adapter.
 3) An SDCARD of at least ~~8 GB~~ 4 GB (though I recommend bigger, note that ~2 GB are used for the OS).
 Pay attention to the quality of the card, you're looking for one that talks about capturing HD videos.
 I personally use Sandisk Endurance 64 GB.
 The reason I don't add this to the "additional hardware" cost, is because you need an sdcard anyway.
 4) A CAMERA.
-Either a UVC camera, or a RPi camera.
+Either a UVC camera, or a RPi camera [[1]](https://github.com/hvdwolf/FFMpeg-DashCam/blob/master/README.md#1.-csi-camera).
 OR BOTH!!!
 It will support at least two cameras, possibly more -- I have only tested with 2 cameras.
 I recommend VERY WIDE ANGLE ("fisheye") cameras.
 This is for a dashcam, you aren't going for "pretty", your objective is to capture as much as possible in case some drunken meat head crashes into you!
 NOTE: If you go with a UVC camera, you will also need an "OTG CABLE" -- as low as "$0.99 with free shipping" https://www.amazon.com/Wblue-Adapter-Function-Samsung-BlackBerry/dp/B00Y2OTR72 -- or make one by soldering a micro-usb end onto the camera wire.

 The software:
 See the links at the top!